micromagnetics/magnum.fe/README.md

 ----------------------
 magnum.fe is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 magnum.fe is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
-See the GNU General Public License for more details.
+See the GNU Lesser General Public License for more details.